 Thrombosis Occurs when blood forms a clot.
 If the clot occurs in a major vein, the condition is known as a deep vein thrombosis or DVT.

-Tissue bank A place where tissue samples from patients are safely stored, and used by scientists to study diseases such as breast cancer.
+Tissue bank A place where tissue samples from patients are safely stored and used by scientists to study diseases such as breast cancer.

-TP53 gene A gene that provides instructions for making a protein called tumour protein p53.
+TP53 gene A gene that provides instructions for making a protein called tumor protein p53.
 Some people inherit an altered TP53 gene, which can result in a rare inherited cancer syndrome called Li-Fraumeni syndrome.
 This can increase the risk of getting breast cancer.

 TRAM (transverse rectus abdominis muscle) flap A type of breast reconstruction that uses the large muscle that runs from the lower ribs to the pelvic bone in the groin along with skin and fat.